Trump reins in major environmental law to speed big projects

 Trump has made slashing government regulation a hallmark of his presidency and held it out as a way to boost jobs.
 Environmental groups say the regulatory rollbacks threaten public health and make it harder to curb global warming.
 With Congress and the administration divided over how to increase infrastructure investment, the president is relying on his deregulation push to demonstrate progress.

-Among the major changes: limiting when federal environmental reviews of projects are mandated, and capping how long federal agencies and the public have to evaluate and comment on any environmental impact of a project.
+Among the major changes in the new rule: limiting when federal environmental reviews of projects are mandated, and capping how long federal agencies and the public have to evaluate and comment on any environmental impact of a project.

 "We won't get certain projects through for environmental reasons.
 They have to be environmentally sound.
 But you know what?
 We're going to know in a year.
 We're going to know in a year and a half.
 We're not going to know in 20 years," Trump said.